-We can't predict the weather, but we can tell you Utah's 15 ski resorts average upward of 500 inches of snow a year, including 700 inches in 2018-2019.
-Compared to other ski destinations in the United States you already have a much better chance of satisfying your snow craving by choosing Utah.
+We can't predict the weather, but we can tell you Utah's 15 ski resorts average upward of 500 inches of snow a year, including a record 903 inches at Alta Ski Area during the 2022-23 ski season.
+Compared to other ski destinations in the United States, you already have a much better chance of satisfying your snow cravings by choosing Utah.

 Snow Report